A1THARV/truthlens_mumbai_hacks/README.md

 - Exposing a **clean HTTP API** (FastAPI) suitable for web frontends.
 - Running in the **cloud (Google Cloud Run)** for scalable inference.

-> This project was built for **Mumbai Hacks 2025** as a practical exploration of agentic architectures for misinformation analysis.
+> This project was built for practical exploration of agentic architectures for misinformation analysis.

 ---